 Seattle Public Utilities (SPU) operates the City-owned water system serving a population of approximately 1.45 million people in a 450-square-mile area.
 The system extends from Edmonds to Des Moines and from Puget Sound to Lake Joy near Duvall.
-SPU retails water in Seattle and adjacent areas, and sells wholesale to 21 suburban water utilities and one interlocal association for distribution of water to their customers.
+SPU retails water in Seattle and adjacent areas, and sells wholesale to 21 suburban water utilities and two interlocal associations for distribution of water to their customers.
 SPU's Capital Improvement Program (CIP) is the vehicle for upgrading and expanding water infrastructure as well as constructing projects that protect, conserve, and enhance the region's environmental resources.
 The overarching goal of the CIP is to assure that the water system is properly upgraded and expanded to reliably deliver high-quality, safe drinking water to customers, protect the environment, and comply with regulations.

-The Utility's financial policies (adopted in 2005) call for cash contributions to the CIP averaging 20% of total CIP costs over any given rate period.
-The remaining portion of the CIP is bond funded.
+The Water Fund's (WF's) financial policies, adopted in 2005, require cash contributions averaging 20 percent of total CIP costs over any given rate period.
+The remaining portion of the Water Fund CIP is bond funded.
 Overhead costs for the CIP are budgeted in the SPU operating fund and are reimbursed as CIP expenditures are incurred.